ASC 606 Implementation

 Everything is about to change – everything about revenue recognition, that is.
 Referred to as “the most impactful accounting change in decades,” ASC 606 affects every public and private company, regardless of size or industry.
-And now that the public sector deadline has come and gone, all eyes are on private companies to follow suit by January 2019.
+And now that the January 1st deadline has come and gone, the standard is officially in effect for all private entities.

 Compared to public entities, private companies are having a harder time implementing 606 due to fewer internal resources and system constraints.
 Our team specializes in this type of situation – we've developed a 5-step implementation process that has minimized stress & risk for many companies.

 To start, we’ll build a project team that includes the right stakeholders across functions and business segments.
 Then, during the assessment phase, we'll evaluate current accounting policies, review contracts, scope revenue streams/locations, align enterprises, and identify accounting disclosure & data gaps.